camenduru/DiffusionAwards/README.md

 🐣 Please follow me for new updates https://twitter.com/camenduru <br />
 🔥 Please join our discord server https://discord.gg/k5BwmmvJJU

-# 🏆 Stable Diffusion Awards
+# 🏆 Diffusion Awards
 Open Source Model and Project Awards

 ## 🥳 Motivation
 In the stable diffusion community, open-source models and project creators provide us with many useful and innovative tools.
-Perhaps with the Stable Diffusion Awards, we can express our gratitude.
+Perhaps with the Diffusion Awards, we can express our gratitude.

 ## 🏆 The Model Awards
 The Project Awards will be announced after The Model Awards.